Friday, March 16, 2012

 In addition, the massive scale of corruption in the country transcends race and geography.
 Also, the fragility of our sovereignty presently calls for a proactive approach that is timely, decisive, and certain.

-Above all, the realization of the progressive movement is not contingent on the occurrence of a set of facts that are subject to an unfettered discretion given to a single individual - the President or Legislators.
+Above all, the realisation of the progressive movement is not contingent on the occurrence of a set of facts that are subject to an unfettered discretion given to a single individual - the President or the Legislators.
 In other words, a concerted political movement by the progressives is not subject to the discretionary approval of any individual or group of individuals, be it the President or the National Assembly.
 The Progressives are free to roll at any time.

 Moving Forward!

-Concerning the abuse of Federal Character, Quota System, and the state of origin concept; a valid case could be made before the Constitutional Review Committee for a review and rectification where appropriate to prevent the elevation of mediocrity at the expense of excellence and credibility.
+Concerning the abuse of Federal Character, Quota System, and the state of origin concept, a valid case could be made before the Constitutional Review Committee for a review and rectification, where appropriate, to prevent the elevation of mediocrity at the expense of excellence and credibility.
 The state of origin concept and its application in our recruitment and examination purposes is anathema to social and political integration.
 It does not take into account the physical elements and characteristics of a particular state.
 Every child should be able to answer the name of the state of his birth as his state of origin.
 These are some of the issues that the CRC needs to address.
 Again, we don't have to wait for SNC to address these issues when we have a progressive leader at the national level.

 Indeed, the menace of Boko Haram is real and the threat it poses to north-south cohesion is real.
 I am not oblivious to those facts.
 But Nigeria is greater than Boko Haram, greater than Boko Haram's sponsors, and greater than Boko Haram's intent and mission.
 We should not surrender to fear, nor retreat in our search for that Nigeria where equal rights and justice are not a mere illusion, but vested, inalienable, and achievable.